sorgerlab/indra/db_rest_api/README.md

 searching Statements matching a given set of query paramerters and returning the Statements in a JSON serialized form.

-You need the following information to access the running web service:
+You need the following information to access a running web service:
 - The address of the web service (below shown with the placeholder host.of.api.com)
-- An API key which needs to be sent in the header of each request to the service
+- (for some implementations) An API key which needs to be sent in the header of each request to the service, or any other credentials that are implemented.

+If you want to use our implementation of the web API, you can contact us for the path and the API key.

 The service in `api.py` is implemented using the Flask Python package.
 The means of hosting this api are left to the user.